 This particular frittata was made extra luxurious with the addition of a few splashes of double cream that were left over from a recent adventure making a salted caramel sauce (I forget what for, although I’m not entirely ruling out ‘so I could just eat it with a spoon’), but this can totally just be made up with additional milk, if you don’t have cream lying about in your fridge.

 Spinach and feta frittata

-This is a simple recipe for frittata, but in this case was inspired by the leftovers sitting in my fridge and so it is an original for The Usual Saucepans.
+This is a simple recipe for a spinach and feta frittata, but in this case was inspired by the leftovers sitting in my fridge and so it is an original for The Usual Saucepans.
 It makes enough for two, and should be served with a side salad.